-In a sociolinguistics class years ago, each of the students had to complete a major project on the topic of their choice, and the professor met with each of us to discuss what sorts of things we were thinking of researching.
+In a sociolinguistics class I took in grad school, each of the students had to complete a major project on the topic of their choice, and the professor met with each of us to discuss what sorts of things we were thinking of researching.
 I described some areas of interest, and my professor said, “You should read J.L.
 Austin’s How to Do Things with Words.
 I think it’s exactly the kind of thing you’re talking about.”
 I read the book, and although it was not at all relevant to the project I had in mind, it was quite interesting.
 The entire book was a treatise on performative verbs, which is to say, verbs whose action is accomplished merely by saying them.

 I Speak, Therefore I Act

 Performatives sound a bit mystical at first, like a spell or incantation.
 But in fact such verbs are quite commonplace.
 If you’ve ever said, “I promise” or “I apologize,” you have performed those actions by the simple act of saying them.
 You’re not talking about doing these things or stating that you’re doing them; you’re actually doing them.
 The same is true when you say, “I bet,” “I invite,” “I request,” or “I protest,” for example.
 There are countless other examples, such as:

 - I now pronounce you husband and wife.

 - I’m warning you, don’t go in there.

 - I thank you for your kind attention.

 - You’re fired!